 Richard G. Fenner, Ph.D.

-Professor Fenner formerly served as Dean of the School of Business and Justice Studies at Utica College.
-He joined the UC faculty in 1989 after earning his M.B.A. from Cornell University and his Ph.D. in economics from Syracuse University.
+Professor Fenner is Dean of the School of Business and Justice Studies at Utica University.
+He joined Utica's faculty in 1989 after earning his M.B.A. from Cornell University and his Ph.D. in economics from Syracuse University.

 B.A., M.B.A.
 Cornell University